fbsamples/audience-network/samples/python/ReportingAPISamples/README.md

 This repository includes contents as follows:

+## Recommendation

+We highly recommend you include our adnw_examples.py into your project because those examples are the best practices for accessing our end point.

+After you fetch query ids successfully, please wait for a few seconds (i.e. 10 seconds) before you send another "async" request with query ids such that you are guaranteed to get results.
+Also, please do not try to request more than 50 times within 60 seconds.

 ## Run Reporting API Examples

 In adnw_examples.py, it provides examples using adnw_requests to build sync and async requests